 Our aim is to give our students new and exciting opportunities which will enable them to build upon their existing skills and knowledge, as well as broaden their horizons.
-From our extended school programme, to inspiring speakers such as former President Barack Obama and former Prime Minister David Cameron, we help prepare each child for university and to be leaders in their community.
+From our extended school programme, to inspiring speakers such as former US President Barack Obama and former Prime Minister David Cameron, we help prepare each child for university and to be leaders in their community.

 We know how important lessons are, but what is also crucial to your success is having a range of enrichment experiences that will allow you to develop skills and passion in a variety of ways.